-- The current limitations in capacity are not addressed. - Appropriate provision of new facilities is not provided in line with increase in resident population. - Limited funding for community groups. - Increasing rental costs make facilities unaffordable for community groups. - Lack of public transportation penetration and integration and over reliance on the private car. - Local Authority and State-owned lands are sold without requiring the provision of appropriate facilities. - Lack of integrated plan-led approach in developing neighbourhoods. - Increasing population not supported by adequate infrastructure, - Key tenancies threatened in the short term. - Nearing end of development and economic cycle. - Important facilities already at or nearing capacity and could not cope with increased population.
+- Appropriate provision of new facilities is not provided in line with - Increasing rental costs make facilities unaffordable for community - Lack of public transportation penetration and integration and - Local Authority and State-owned lands are sold without requiring the provision of appropriate facilities. - Lack of integrated plan-led approach in developing - Increasing population not supported by adequate infrastructure, - Key tenancies threatened in the short term. - Nearing end of development and economic cycle. - Important facilities already at or nearing capacity and could not